 Finish the Colcannon

 Puree the cauliflower and garlic cloves in a food processor with coconut milk and a tablespoon of butter or ghee.
-I use the unsalted (silver package) Kerrygold pastured butter, which is great butter.
+I use the unsalted.
 Scrape the cauliflower into a medium bowl, add the cooked kale and green onions and stir together.
 If you want it more smooth, add the kale to the food processor and pulse a few times to refine.

 Cream or milk is standard in colcannon, but I used canned coconut milk for richness instead.
 While pastured, grass-fed Irish butter is also standard, you can use ghee.
 Ghee is clarified butter with milk solids removed, which many dairy-sensitive people enjoy without a problem.
 For how to make homemade ghee, see this post.
-If you want to keep this vegan, use olive oil.
+If you want to keep this vegan or are dairy-sensitive, use olive oil or a plant-based butter.
+Look for Miyoko’s near the butter in refrigerated dairy.

 - 1 head cauliflower 2 pounds, or 24 ounces bagged florets